 Over the last year, I have greatly reduced my chemical exposure.
 Because I am working on healing my autoimmune diseases, I am trying really hard to eliminate toxins.
 I have never really used a lot of toxic things in my home, but over the last year, I have really stepped it up and now make pretty much everything I need.
 I now make my own coconut oil toothpaste, my own deodorant (that really works!), and my own cleaning supplies (most of the time).
-When I do purchase cleaning supplies, I only use the eco-friendly products from Tropical Traditions, because I like them, they work, and they are non-toxic.
+When I do purchase cleaning supplies, I only use the eco-friendly products from my affiliate partner, Tropical Traditions, because I like them, they work, and they are non-toxic.
 For skin care, I don’t put anything on my skin that I wouldn’t put in my mouth.
-There are only three companies that I buy skin care items from: the non-toxic, herbal skin care from L.c. of acirema, the beef tallow body balms from vintageTRADITION, and the non-toxic skin care products from Tropical Traditions.
+There are only three companies that I buy skin care items from: the non-toxic, herbal skin care from L.c. of acirema, the beef tallow body balms from my affiliate partner vintageTRADITION, and the non-toxic skin care products from my affiliate partner Tropical Traditions.

 I have stopped using hair dye and only use henna.
 I made that switch well over a year ago.
 While I didn’t dye my hair often, I always preferred my hair to be red, rather than the dirty blond I am naturally.
 My sister introduced me to henna and I have not looked back.
 Henna is amazing.
 Post on it coming soon!